Unveiling the mystery behind getting a Michigan Marriage License

 Who needs a Michigan marriage license?

-If you're a Michigander getting married in a different State, apply in the State, not ours.
+If you're a Michigander getting married in a different State, apply in that State, not ours.

 Where do I apply or get a Michigan Marriage License?